krockstyle/Password-Manager/README.md

 # Password-Manager
-A basic password manager for your company be able to encrypt your password but at the same time see your employees' username.
+A password manager for your company be able to encrypt your password but at the same time see your employees' username.

 * Load the key file